 Saginaw Valley State University has adopted the Internet, and Network Resources Acceptable Use Policy (AUP) for SVSU students, faculty and staff.
 It is necessary that students utilizing these University resources refer to this policy, become familiar with its contents and abide by it.
 The policy in its entirety can be found at: AUP .
 Misuse will result in disciplinary action.

 q.
-Stalking/Harassment: No student shall engage in any conduct involving harassment of another individual that would cause a reasonable person to feel terrorized, frightened, intimidated, threatened, harassed, or molested, or that actually causes the victim to feel terrorized, frightened, intimidated, threatened, harassed, or molested.
+Stalking/Harassment (not of a sexual nature): No student shall engage in any conduct involving harassment of another individual that would cause a reasonable person to feel terrorized, frightened, intimidated, threatened, harassed, or molested, or that actually causes the victim to feel terrorized, frightened, intimidated, threatened, harassed, or molested.

 r.
 Theft of Property: Theft of property of the University, members of the University community or campus visitors, including use of property without the consent of the owner, constitutes a violation of University regulations.

 s.
 University Housing/Residential Life Regulations: Violations of University Housing regulations contained in documents constitute a violation of University regulations.

 t.
 Voluntary Compliance: Students shall obey legitimate and reasonable instructions of University officials to cease conduct which threatens to disrupt or interfere with:

 3. Normal University functions

 4. A University official acting in the line of duty